tomflannaghan/website/cycling/routes/lejog-04-street-monmouth.md

 location: lejog
 ---

-This is a very nice ride until the Avonmouth Bridge.
-We went up Cheddar Gorge to see it too (optional).
-Getting between the Avonmouth Bridge and the Severn Bridge is not particularly fun.
-We stuck to the Sustrans cycle routes, but these are extremely contorted.
-After the Severn Bridge, the route becomes nice again, with some stunning scenery coming into Monmouth from the hills.
+This is a very nice ride until the Avonmouth Bridge, and then somewhat less scenic as we cross the industrial area between Avonmouth and the Severn Bridge.
+SNIPPETEND We went through Cheddar so went up the Gorge and back - well worth the short detour.
+We stuck to the Sustrans cycle routes from Avonmouth to the Severn Bridge, but these are fairly contorted and slow going.
+After the Severn Bridge, the route becomes very nice again, with some stunning scenery coming into Monmouth from the hills.